cylesoft/op/README.md

 ## How do I use this?

-Right now it's all very, very simple.
+Right now it's all very, very basic.
 It's currently configured to work on _your own computer only_ (all localhost pretty much).
 And these instructions are written assuming you're on a Mac.

 First of all, clone this repository somewhere on your computer.

 Open three Terminal windows.
 Using one of them, you need to make some self-signed SSL certificates:

 1. `cd` into the `op` folder you cloned.
-1. Run `openssl genrsa -out op.key.pem 2048`
+1. Run `openssl genrsa -out op.key.pem 4096`
-1. Next, run `openssl req -new -key op.key.pem -out op.csr.pem`
+1. Next, run `openssl req -new -sha512 -key op.key.pem -out op.csr.pem`
 1. Next, run `openssl x509 -req -in op.csr.pem -signkey op.key.pem -out op.crt.pem`

 Yes, you just made a self-signed certificate, which isn't great for "verified" authorized encrypted traffic, but for now it'll have to do until I come with an OP HTTPS/SSL alternative.